dgroomes/my-software/java/java-body-omitter/README.md

   want to do it.
 * [x] DONE Test cases.
 This will help me a go little faster because I especially want to run with breakpoints and just discover the javaparser API.
+* [x] DONE Create a 'daemon' mode.
+The program can be run with the '--daemon' flag, and it will accept snippets of Java code on a Unix domain socket.
+This is good because we can amortize the cost of starting the JVM, which is very expensive compared to the cost of parsing a single Java snippet.
+THIS DOES NOT WORK.
+Please help.
+* [ ] I want to try Protobuf/Buf just for learning (this project is way too small to use that; because string in / string out works well).
+Maybe I can receive a string, and return a Protobuf message including the stripped snippet, plus maybe some other metadata?
+Or a success code, plus an optional error message?